-Through proper training and a sound anatomical background, these anomalies can be handled and the patients themselves can feel secure with a cemented plan ahead of them for recovery, consisting of minimal invasive surgery and maximum cooperation between a medical team, the family and the patient themselves.
+Through proper training and a sound anatomical background, these anomalies can be handled and the patients themselves can feel secure with a cemented plan ahead of them for recovery, consisting of minimally invasive surgery and maximum cooperation between a medical team, the family and the patient themselves.
 This journey starts here, with the natural development of the palate in utero.

-Knowing how things should go initially, can guide medical professionals to accurately and speedily diagnose a problem as well as perfect the advised course of treatment.
+Knowing how things should go initially can guide medical professionals to accurately and speedily diagnose a problem, as well as perfect the advised course of treatment.